 A trade barrier is any obstacle that limits the movement of trade flows between countries.
-Generally, the purpose of this measure is to protect the domestic economy.
+Generally, this measure protects the domestic economy.

 There are various kinds of trade barriers, including tariffs, quotas, embargoes, sanctions, and regulations.
 However, in broad terms, the walls can fall into two main categories:

-- The government-imposed barriers.
-This is a deliberate action to make trading more difficult.
+- Government-imposed barriers are deliberate actions that make trading more difficult.
 See rates, quotas, embargoes, and standards.

 - Natural resistance, such as inaccessible geographic areas.